Fixing a whistleblower programme to improve compliance

 - Reviewing all material, communications, process and systems

-- Benchmarking against industry peers and where the gaps lay in the program
+- Benchmarking against industry peers and determine where the gaps lay in the programme

-- Drafting a report for management and participate in several meetings
+- Drafting a report for management and participating in several meetings

-- Drafting a gap analysis and areas for improvement with clear steps for improvement
+- Drafting a gap analysis with clear steps for areas of improvement.

 About one month in total, with visits to several operating entities and mining sites across several continents.